Financial Statement Announcement for the 4th Quarter ended 31st December 2017

 Statement of Financial Position

-The Group's total liabilities decreased by RMB199.1 million to RMB6.6 billion during the period under review.
-The decrease in liabilities was mainly due to i) a reduction in borrowings amounting to RMB150.5 million due to repayment of loans; and ii) a decrease in trade and other payables of RMB48.0 million mainly due to progress payment made for construction costs.
+The Group's total liabilities decreased by RMB1.01 billion to RMB5.8 billion during the period under review.
+The decrease in liabilities was mainly due to i) a reduction in borrowings amounting to RMB895.7 million; and ii) a decrease in trade and other payables of RMB166.1million mainly due to progress payment made for construction costs.

 Statement of Cash Flow